Quantum Distributions for the Plane Rotator: Concluding remarks

-{\bf Appendix 2: Comparison with astronomical data} \\ The condition (\ref{5.1}) and the third law of J. Kepler (May 15 1618) yield for the n'th circular orbit the radius $r_n = R_G 2^{1+ 2n/3}$, $n=0,1,2,...$ .
-In the case of Jupiter $R_G =2.82$ m, and for $n=39,40,41,42$ we get values ($r_n$) close to the ones observed ($r_{obs}$) for its largest satellites: Io, Europa, Ganimede, Callisto, discovered by G. Galilei in 1610.
+The condition (\ref{5.1}) and the third law of J. Kepler (May 15 1618) yield for the n'th circular orbit the radius $r_n = R_G 2^{1+ 2n/3}$, $n=0,1,2,...$ .
+For the Sun $R_G= 2.95$ km, and with $n \ge 35$ the calculated values $r_n$ are close to the astronomical data for all planets (e.g. the Earth's orbit has an average radius of $0.95 r_{37}$), excepting Jupiter, whose average orbital radius is $0.96( r_{40}+r_{41})/2$. \\ In the case of Jupiter $R_G =2.82$ m, and for $n=39,40,41,42$ (Table 1), we get values\footnote{$r_{35}=59 609$ km corresponds to the "internal" orbit close to the 1 bar surface of radius $71 492$ km.} ($r_n$) close to the ones observed ($r_{obs}$) for its largest satellites: Io, Europa, Ganimede, Callisto, discovered by G. Galilei in 1610. \\ Apart from the scale factor $R_G$, a peculiar common trait for these systems is the weighted average $\bar{n}$ of the orbital number,

+where $M_n$ denotes the observed mass of the body assigned to the radius $r_n$.
+Thus, one obtains $\bar{n} =41$ for the planetary system (considering $M_{40} = M_{41} = 0.5 M_{Jupiter}$), and $\bar{n} = 40.7$ for the satellites of Table 1. \\ In a historical perspective, the Titius-Bode law (1766-72) was anticipated by Kepler's geometric model of the solar system, (in {\it Mysterium Cosmographicum}, T\"ubingen, 1596), where the intervals between the planetary orbits are not arbitrary, but determined by "perfect" solids.
+Less known is that in fact, as shown in \cite{gsa}, the standard quantization of angular momenta can be related to these solids. \\

 {\bf Table 1.} Comparison between the observed orbital radius ($r_{obs}$) of the Jupiter satellites and the calculated value ($r_n$). \\